What is a Flame Arrester?

 Gases are the typical medium for a flame arrester, as they are not intended for liquids.
 Although an ignition-sensitive liquid may be present in the process, the flame arrester itself is installed in a location where the liquid has vaporized.

-Functionally, a flame arrester works like a reverse heat exchanger – it absorbs the energy required for combustion from the flame (see combustion) while continuously permitting the gas flow.
+Functionally, a flame arrester works like a reverse heat exchanger – it absorbs the energy required for combustion from the flame while continuously permitting the gas flow.

 Selecting a Flame Arrester